JasterV/grpc-slides/docs/learning_grpc.md

 - Features might differ from language to language

 - **Flow control**: mechanism to ensure that a receiver of messages does not get overwhelmed by a fast sender
 - **Reflection**: Allows for clients without the generated client code to discover the gRPC services on the fly
 - **Health check**: A service is provided to monitor the health of specific services in your server
+- **Retries**:
+    - Enabled by default, with no default retry policy.
+    - By default retries low-level race conditions
+    - By default transparent retries are made:
+        - If the RPC never left the client
+        - If the RPC never reached the server application logic
 ---

 # Protocol buffers